arungudelli/python.shiksha/content/en/tips/parsing-a-string.md

 TypeError: unsupported operand type(s) for +: 'decimal.Decimal' and 'float'
 ```

-This happens because the python interpreter doesn’t consider *Decimal* and *float* to be at the same level.
+This happens because the Python interpreter doesn’t consider *Decimal* and *float* to be at the same level.

 How can we fix this issue ?